Ohio State's Rattan Lal receives Japan Prize

 The Japan Prize is awarded annually to scientists and engineers from around the world who have made significant contributions to the advancement of science and technology, thereby furthering the cause of peace and prosperity of mankind.

-Honored to be in Tokyo to help celebrate @OhioState @CFAES_OSU soil scientist Rattan Lal as he receives the 2019 @JapanPrizeAward for his work in sustainable soil management. #JapanPrize
+Honored to be in Tokyo to help celebrate soil scientist Rattan Lal as he receives the 2019 for his work in sustainable soil management.

 Lal, whose career in science spans five decades and five continents, was honored for his research on sustainable soil management and its role in improving global food security and mitigating climate change.